-In his home, Bandiba helps by buying or selling in the market and running errands.
-He lives with his father and his mother.
+Bandiba lives with his father and his mother.
+He is responsible for buying or selling in the market and running errands.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
-There are 3 children in the family.
+There are 2 children in the family.

 Because of your sponsorship, Bandiba will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.